Liang-Qiu/GRU_Android/README.md

-# TensorFlow Android Camera Demo
+# TensorFlow Android Word Prediction Demo

-This folder contains a simple camera-based demo application utilizing TensorFlow.
+This folder contains a simple word prediction demo application utilizing TensorFlow.

 ## Description

-This demo uses a Google Inception model to classify camera frames in real-time, displaying the top results in an overlay on the camera image.
+This demo uses a 2-layer GRU model to predict words according to the text history cognitinized by the Google voice recognition service in real-time, displaying the top results in the main acticity.

 ## To build/install/run